 Rising through the ranks of the B.A.S.S.
 Nation to compete in bass fishing's most prestigious tournament takes dedication and perseverance, but the rewards for advancing to the next level are great.
 The steps from local club to Classic are presented below:

 CLUBS AND STATE CHAPTERS: Anglers qualify through their local clubs for the State Team Qualifier Tournaments.
 Local clubs along with the State Chapter determine the qualifying format on the state level.
 The State Chapters of the B.A.S.S.
-Nation hold State Team Qualifier(s) to qualify a 12-person team plus two juniors and two alternates.
+Nation hold State Team Qualifier(s) to qualify a 12-person team plus two High School anglers and two alternates.
 States determine the qualifier format for their state.

 DIVISIONALS: B.A.S.S. invites each B.A.S.S.
-Nation state chapter to bring a 12-person team plus two juniors and two alternates to one of 6 (six) B.A.S.S.
+Nation state chapter to bring a 12-person team plus two High School anglers and two alternates to one of 6 (six) B.A.S.S.
 Nation Divisionals.
 Format of the divisional are determined by B.A.S.S.
 The purpose of the divisional is to qualify one person from each state for the B.A.S.S.
 Nation Championship.
 The divisional is a "team" tournament.
 Prizes are awarded to the teams only.
 The highest finishing person from each team will qualify for the B.A.S.S.
-Federation Nation Championship.
+Nation Championship.

 BASSMASTER CLASSIC: 6 (six) anglers qualify through the B.A.S.S.
 Nation Championship to fish the Bassmaster Classic.

 Conservation initiatives remain an important aspect of the B.A.S.S.
 Nation.
 In recognition of our members' dedication to the preservation of our sport's natural resources, conservation features and initiatives include: